CaiJingLong/example_for_flutter_ffi/README.md

 ### Working project

-- no_src_library: No cpp source project.
+- flutter_no_cpp_src: Simulate a project with only libraries and no source code.

 ## LICENSE